Central Park (Burnaby): Plant life

 honeysuckle can be found growing up tree trunks near Swangard Stadium.

 Invasive plant species

 Burnaby Central Park has a few invasive plant species that the city is working to remove.
 These plans were implemented in 2011 along the 2.5 kilometer trail as known as Trail of Hope and is primarily run by volunteers even to this day.
 Some of these invasive plant species that populate Central Park are English holly, English ivy, Butterfly-bush, Japanese knotweed, Policeman's helmet, and Periwinkle.

 Community organizations are part of an ongoing effort to reduce and eliminate invasive plant species.
-The Invasive Species Counsel of British Columbia has non-profit status, and spreads public awareness in addition to dealing with invasive plants directly.
+The Invasive Species Council of British Columbia has non-profit status, and spreads public awareness in addition to dealing with invasive plants directly.